1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/monitoring.md

 ### Push

-Any change to a service’s running software or its configuration.
+Any change to a service's running software or its configuration.

 ## The Four Golden Signals

 ### Latency

 The time it takes to service a request.
-It’s important to distinguish between the latency of successful requests and the latency of failed requests.
+It's important to distinguish between the latency of successful requests and the latency of failed requests.
 For example, an HTTP 500 error triggered due to loss of connection to a database or other critical backend might be served very quickly; however, as an HTTP 500 error indicates a failed request, factoring 500s into your overall latency might result in misleading calculations.
 On the other hand, a slow error is even worse than a fast error!
-Therefore, it’s important to track error latency, as opposed to just filtering out errors.
+Therefore, it's important to track error latency, as opposed to just filtering out errors.

 ### Traffic